+977 9851315089 (Krishna Man - Viber/WhatsApp)

 Bhaktapur Durbar Square

 bhaktapur-durbar-squareBhaktapur is one of the older home land of Newar people.
-It is also known as "the city of Devotees" and "Bhadgaon".
-It is 14 km southeast of Kathmandu and accessible by public taxi, bus, cab and auto-rikshaw etc. Most of the tourists get surprised by its rich clay craftsmanship and architecture.
+It is also known as "the City of Devotees" and "Bhadgaon".
+It is 14 km southeast of Kathmandu and accessible by public taxi, bus, cab, and auto-rikshaw, etc. Most of the tourists are surprised by its rich clay craftsmanship and architecture.
 This city is full of Hindu temples.
-According to the legend this city was founded in 889 A.D. by late king Ananda Dev who belonged to the famous Lichhabi dynasty.
-The city portrays the prosperity of the Malla kings and Lichhabi kings among all, the most striking attraction of Bhaktapur Durbar square is 55 windows palace (Pachpanna Jhyale Durbar) built by late king Vupatindra Malla (1696-1722) in 1700 A.D. who had engineering skills.
-The Golden Gate bricks-paved courtyard, the most beautiful and richly carved specimens of its kind in the entire world, was built by late king Ranjit Malla.
-This gate is embellished with deities and monsters with marvelous intricracy.
+According to the legend, this city was founded in 889 A.D. by the late king Ananda Dev who belonged to the famous Lichhabi dynasty.
+The city portrays the prosperity of the Malla kings and Lichhabi kings, the most striking attraction of Bhaktapur Durbar Square is 55 windows palace (Pachpanna Jhyale Durbar) built by late king Vupatindra Malla (1696-1722) in 1700 A.D. who had engineering skills.
+The Golden Gate bricks-paved courtyard, the most beautiful and richly carved specimens of its kind in the entire world, was built by the late King Ranjit Malla.
+This gate is embellished with deities and monsters with marvelous intricacy.
 The 55 windows palace is a unique type of structure.
-Among 55 windows, the first ten windows face to the west thirty five windows face to the south and the remaining ten faces to the east.
-The Golden Gate, the gigantic Bell , the stone pillars of late king Vupatindra Malla and the chay slin Mandap (Octoganal Pagoda) look generous there is the bronze bell on the terrace of temple known as the "Bell of Barking Dogs" which was placed in 1737 A.D. and used to give signal curfew in those days.
-Moreover the national Art Gallery, Taleju Vawani Temple, the Nyata-poul Temple, the Batsala Temple, the statue of king Bhupatindra Malla are major attractions for tourists.
-Newar art and architecture here reveal the best craftsmanship of the Malla period (12th and to 18th century).
+Among 55 windows, the first ten windows face to the west thirty-five windows face to the south, and the remaining ten faces to the east.
+The Golden Gate, the gigantic Bell, the stone pillars of late king Vupatindra Malla, and the chay slin Mandap (Octoganal Pagoda) look generous there is the bronze bell on the terrace of the temple known as the "Bell of Barking Dogs" which was placed in 1737 A.D. and used to give signal curfew in those days.
+Moreover, the National Art Gallery, Taleju Vawani Temple, the Nyata-poul Temple, the Batsala Temple, and the statue of King Bhupatindra Malla are major attractions for tourists.
+Newar art and architecture here reveal the best craftsmanship of the Malla period (12th and 18th century).
 Pottery and wearing form its traditional industries.
-People make yogurt known as "Juju Dhau" or "King Curd" Bhaktapur Durbar Square is listed is world Heritage list by UNESCO in 1979.
+People make yogurt known as "Juju Dhau" or "King Curd" Bhaktapur Durbar Square was listed on is World Heritage list by UNESCO in 1979.

 Datta Traya Square

-Around 4 sq km city area, the second major attraction for tourists is Datta Traya Square.
-It was also built by late king Bhupatindra Malla in the 17th centuries in Pagoda style.
+Around 4 sq km of city area, the second major attraction for tourists is Datta Traya Square.
+It was also built by the late king Bhupatindra Malla in the 17th century in Pagoda style.
 It is believed that this temple was built by the woods sawed out of a single tree.
-This three storied temple is dedicated to the three-headed Deity of the orthodox Hindus, symbolizing the combination of Brahma (the creator), Vishnu (the preserver) and Maheshwar (the Destroyer).
+This three-storied temple is dedicated to the three-headed Deity of the orthodox Hindus, symbolizing the combination of Brahma (the creator), Vishnu (the preserver), and Maheshwar (the Destroyer).
 The square deserves a marvelous gallery of intricate wood carvings.
-This showed the craftsmanship of medieval period, showing charming paved roads, red bricks houses and a way of life.
-In its periphery you can see temples and monasteries.
-The Art Gallery includes ancient manuscripts, thankas, stone sculpture and antique paintings belonging Hindu and Buddhists traditions.
+This showed the craftsmanship of the medieval period, charming paved roads, red brick houses, and a way of life.
+In its periphery, you can see temples and monasteries.
+The Art Gallery includes ancient manuscripts, thankas, stone sculptures, and antique paintings belonging to Hindu and Buddhist traditions.

 Siddha Pokhari